u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 1. Load balancer with a passive backup load balancer.
 Two different hardware machines sharing the same IP address to handle availbility.
 2. Multiple Active Load Balancers with independent IP addresses to handle throughput.
-3. Multiple Active load Balancers with Passive Backup Load Balancers to handle both increased throughput and incresed availability.
+3. Multiple Active load Balancers with Passive Backup Load Balancers to handle both increased throughput and increased availability.
 4. Global Load Balancing -Same setup can be spanned across Data Centres where in case of failure of one Data Centre servers, traffic gets handled by other Data Centre servers.

 ## IP Anycasting